Cosmos-Logic-Institute-CLI/THE-UNIVERSE-COPILOT-PROJECT/README.md

 ### 3.3 Topology Optimization of the Vortex Structure
 Fully following the "Helmholtz's Vortex Theorems" in the document, the vortex structure design strictly matches the rules of the vacuum topological vortex tube:
 - **Archimedean spiral flow channel** is adopted to make the water flow form a continuous and stable single vortex structure, avoiding the mutual cancellation of multiple vortices, and ensuring the stable existence of the low-pressure cavity at the center of the vortex;
 - The rotation direction of the vortex is strictly designed as **left-handed**, which fully matches the chirality of the "global left-handed vacuum background flow of the universe" in the document.
-The left-handed vortex has the same chirality as the vacuum background flow, with the highest coupling efficiency and the strongest pressure amplification effect, while the right-handed vortex will对冲 with the background flow, resulting in a greatly reduced efficiency.
+The left-handed vortex has the same chirality as the vacuum background flow, with the highest coupling efficiency and the strongest pressure amplification effect, while the right-handed vortex will counteract with the background flow, resulting in a greatly reduced efficiency.

 ---
 ## 4. Phased Engineering Implementation Path (Zero-Cost Start-Up, Directly Verifiable)